JC-16GTE/Example-4/README.md

 # Example-4
 Test working with get\set and inheritance using an instrument stock model.
+Includes some code duplication.